mayapurmedia/tovp/README.rst

 TOVP
 ==============================

-Temple Of The Vedic Planetarium Fundraising Website
+Temple Of The Vedic Planetarium Fundraising Website.

+**Project is in early stage of development, not ready for production at this time!**

 .. image:: https://travis-ci.org/mayapurmedia/tovp.svg?branch=master
     :target: https://travis-ci.org/mayapurmedia/tovp